 - To fulfil (pre-)contractual obligations (Art 6 Abs.
 1lit.b GDPR):

-The processing of your data is carried out online or in one of our branches for the purpose of processing contracts with your employees in our company.
+The processing of your data is carried out for the purchase of goods or services for the processing of contracts, in the case of employees for the processing of contracts for your employment in our company.
 The data will be processed in particular for the initiation of business transactions and the execution of contracts with you.